START: Village St-Paul (23–27 rue St-Paul, Métro: St-Paul).

 6. Rue des Rosiers

 Rumor has it that this street got its name from the rose bushes that once lined its edges, back in the days when it ran along the exterior of the city walls.
 Up until recently, it was the main artery of the Jewish quarter; today, all that’s left are a few kosher restaurants and a bookstore or two.
-There’s still great falafel to be found here (L’As du Fallafel); if you happen to be in the area around lunchtime, you might get handed a free sample from one of the competing restaurants.
+Great falafel can still be found here (L’As du Fallafel); if you happen to be in the area around lunchtime, you might get handed a free sample from one of the competing restaurants.

 Turn left on rue des Rosiers and continue to the end, where you’ll turn right on rue Vieille du Temple.
 You are now in the thick of the trendier (and gay) part of the neighborhood, which is filled with fun restaurants and boutiques.
 Take the first left at rue des Blancs Manteaux and follow this pretty street all the way to where it ends at: